troke12/MikrotikToDiscord/README.md

 # Simple Webhook

-This script is for my mikrotik netwatch and log into my discord channel, if my devices are down from mikrotik they will automatic posted to my discord channel
+This script is for my mikrotik netwatch and log into my discord channel, if my devices are down from mikrotik they will automatic posted to my discord channel.
+You can deploy it on Heroku or others services

 ## Usage